hydra3333/vapoursynth-cnr3/src/CNR3_Coder_Restart_Introduction_to_CMS07_0.md

 ## Prevailing rules — please enumerate ALL of them back to me

-CMS07.0 and the last Handover Documents A/B/C and here as well as by agreement with you during development of the now-superseded cnr3, carry a set of standing coding / process / design / safety rules, for example:
+CMS07.0, Document A, and rules agreed with me during development of the now-superseded cnr3 carry a set of standing coding / process / design / safety rules, for example:

 - code-comment Rule 1;
 - before/after-patch Rule 2;